Free Halloween Parades for New York City Kids 2013

 Take the tram to the Roosevelt Island's annual Halloween celebration.
 After a march up Main Street, families can enjoy games, a moon walk, mechanical rides, spin art, cotton candy, popcorn and live music.
 Afterward, stick around and explore the picturesque isle.

 Mount Morris Park Community Improvement Association Costume Parade – Harlem

 Marcus Garvey Park, toddler playground, 124th Street between Fifth Avenue and Mount Morris Park West

 This local community organization is hosting many different Halloween events but the big fest and costume parade take place the Saturday before Halloween.
 The festivities kick off with a costume contest, after which revelers will make their way in and around Marcus Garvey Park.
 Bring your noisemakers, drums, rattles and whistles.
-Other attractions include FDNY and NYPD vehicles, arts and crafts, and games.
+Other attractions include FDNY and NYPD vehicles, arts and crafts, games and a costume swap.

 Children's Halloween Parade & Party – Greenpoint

 Line up near the Polish & Slavic Center, 176 Java Street between Manhattan Avenue and McGuinness Boulevard